Trader Joe’s Snack Board Supper

-Trader Joe’s and I have been in a serious relationship for a while now – It helps that it’s a 3-minute drive from my house!
+Trader Joe’s and I have been in a serious relationship for a while now – It helps that it’s just a few minutes from my house!
 I love their products, their pricing, how kind the employees are, and the samples.
-I took our family’s current favorite Trader Joe’s products to make an easy snack board supper.
-Lucky for me I usually have all of these products on hand so this silly excuse for dinner doesn’t require a trip to the store either!
+As any kindred Trader Joe’s addict knows, the snack food selection is absolutely stellar.
+I love to pool together our family’s current favorite Trader Joe’s products to make an easy snack board supper.
+Lucky for me, I usually have a plethora of these products on hand so this silly excuse for dinner doesn’t require a trip to the store either!

 How to Build a Snack Board Supper